alex-lansing/DH199-UX-Project/README.md

 ## 5-Second Test
-The purpose of this study is to observe users' first impressions of the website's key pages.
+In addition to the Usability Test, we will conduct a 5-Second Test to observe users' first impressions of the website's key pages.
 Participants will be shown the Home Page and the Donation page.
 After viewing each for five seconds, participants will be asked two questions about what they can remember.

 The Home Page and Donation Page are important pages that aim to engage the community.
 Data from this study will provide information about the perceived engagement at first glance.